眾生無邊誓願度

 Can You Become a Buddha Merely by Wishing to?

-The Śūraṅgama Sūra: When the mind contemplates ascending a height, the soles of the feet grow sore; the physical body is the solidified primary delusion.
-When the mind contemplates ascending a height, the conceptual faculty imagines itself truly standing atop a high mountain peak, inducing fear within, which causes the soles of the feet to grow sore.
-Similarly, the physical body is also an illusion conjured by the conceptual faculty, produced by the most deeply entrenched delusion.
+The Śūraṅgama Sūtra states: When the mind thinks of ascending to a height, the soles of the feet feel sore and astringent; the physical body is the most solid and primary delusion.
+When the mind thinks of ascending to a height, the mental faculty (manas) believes it is truly standing atop a high mountain, inducing fear within, which causes the soles of the feet to feel sore and astringent.
+Similarly, the physical body is also a delusion fabricated by the mental faculty—it is produced by the most deeply entrenched delusion.

-If one thinks of becoming a Buddha, can one then attain Buddhahood?
-The crucial point is that the conceptual faculty has not been cultivated to the stage of aspiring for Buddhahood.
-To be precise, the conceptual faculty lacks sufficient faith in attaining Buddhahood.
+Then, can the thought of attaining Buddhahood lead one to become a Buddha?
+The key lies in the fact that the mental faculty has not been cultivated to the point where it genuinely aspires to Buddhahood.
+To be precise, the mental faculty lacks sufficient faith in attaining Buddhahood.
 If faith were complete and unwavering, Buddhahood would assuredly be attained—it would merely be a matter of time.
-Presently, as our faith gradually strengthens, we draw incrementally closer to Buddhahood.
-Those who genuinely aspire to Buddhahood cultivate with immense diligence and resolve.
-They disregard all worldly concerns, renounce all mundane attachments, and concentrate single-mindedly on the path.
-Such determination manifests unmistakably in every action.
+At present, as our faith gradually strengthens, we draw incrementally closer to Buddhahood.
+Those who truly aspire to Buddhahood exhibit immense diligence in their practice; they will disregard all else, renounce all worldly entanglements, and concentrate single-mindedly on cultivating the path.
+This resolve will be manifested in every action.

 ——Master Sheng-Ru's Teachings